 HealthB4Wealth also is collecting signatures on an online petition demanding the decision be reversed and that the economy remain closed until health care personnel can work safely and places of business are safe to enter.

-Among the group’s most high profile supporters has been Dr. LJ Punch, an assistant professor of surgery at the School of Medicine at Washington University, an anti-violence activist and St. Louis County police commissioner.
+Among the group’s most high profile supporters has been Dr. LJ Punch, an associate professor of surgery at the School of Medicine at Washington University, an anti-violence activist and St. Louis County police commissioner.